section-engineering-education/engineering-education/rust.md

 This article will talk about a lot of the interesting features that rust has to offer without really talking about how to write a program in rust.
 If that is what you are interested in, please refer to the rust book: [https://www.rust-lang.org/learn](https://www.rust-lang.org/learn), which is really well done.

-In talking about these interesting features I will regularly talk about how C/C++ handles these same things because C is a prime example of what rust can solve. <!-- C has problems -->
+In talking about these interesting features I will regularly talk about how C/C++ handles these same things because C is not perfect and has issues.
+Rust, fixes a lot of these issues in rather elegant ways.
-There are other languages that are more comparable to Rust's features that I will not talk about.
+To note, there are other languages that are more comparable to Rust's features that I will not talk about.

 The main talking point for this article is how rust *forces* you to write good code which in turn eliminates all possibility of [undefined behavior](https://en.cppreference.com/w/cpp/language/ub) that can cause segfaults.
 Now, you can't just take C code, change the compiler and then say that you can guarantee no segfaults.
 No, these changes must happen in the code because segfaults come from code, not the compiler.
 This doesn't mean that the compiler can't help you write good code.